WeZZard/MyWorks/2023-08-10-swift-macro-revisited-traps-and-pitfalls/index.md

 allows one `get`/`set` accessor in one property, this expansion would lead to incorrect syntax in Swift and ultimately make the code not compile.

 However, this is actual seeing through a narrow lens.
-With the production level implementation of the COW macro, the `get` and `set` accessors are optimized into `_read` and `_modify` which could offer better performance in production environment, we can observe that the Swift programming language forbids the programmer to define multiple accessors that not only with the same name but actually the same semantics.
+By applying the production level implementation of the COW macro, we can find that the `get` and `set` accessors are optimized into `_read` and `_modify` which could offer better performance in production environment.
+At the same time, we also can observe that the Swift programming language forbids the programmer to define multiple accessors that not only with the same name but actually the same semantics.

 ![A Compilation Failure Caused by Duplicate Accessor Brought By Expanding The @UseDictionaryStorage Macro](compilation-failure-duplicate-accessor-expanding-use-dictionary-storage.png "A compilation failure caused by duplicate accessor brought by expanding the @UseDictionaryStorage macro.")